Briefpoint

 Discovery Response and Request Documents

-Busy law firms can use generative AI to draft discovery response and request documents (e.g., requests for production, requests for admission, interrogatories) that would otherwise take hours to make.
+Busy law firms can use generative AI to draft discovery responses and request documents (e.g., requests for production, requests for admission, interrogatories) that would otherwise take hours to make.

 Contracts and Agreements